-Best Family Movies and Shows Streaming in October
+Best Family Movies and Shows Streaming in May

 Pop some popcorn and pull up a movie or show for a family-friendly movie night that everyone can enjoy.
-Here are the best movies and shows streaming in October.
+Here are the best movies and shows streaming in May.

 On May 4, watch the first episode of “Star Wars: The Bad Batch,” which follows the elite and experimental clones seen in “The Clone Wars” as they travel through the galaxy.